 Here’s a lowdown on the support services available for you!

 It can be a little challenging to cope with the changes in your environment when you move to the UK for the first time.
-With a new set of customs and norms, adjusting into the culture takes some time, and you may need some assistance to absorb it all smoothly.
-But if you struggle to adjust, or feel alienated or unhealthy, there are a range of support services available to help you out.
+With a new set of customs and norms, adjusting into the culture takes a little time, and you may need some assistance to absorb it all smoothly.
+Don’t worry if you struggle to adjust, or feel alienated or unhealthy, there are a range of support services available to help you out.